7 Powerful Tips to Lose Weight After 50

 - Olive oil (I know you all know that one!)

 - Fats from animals that are grass-fed or pastured

 - Coconut oil and full-fat coconut milk

 Here’s how to eat enough food at a meal to not need to snack.
 Fix yourself your favorite protein and all the vegetables, especially non-starchy ones that you want.

-Have a little bit of starch, say half a small sweet potato or some winter squash.
-Then add plenty of butter, olive or coconut oil as well as some avocado.
+Have a little bit of starch, say a small sweet potato or some winter squash.
+Then add a tablespoon or two of butter, olive or coconut oil as well as some avocado.
 Add enough fat that it all tastes delicious.

 I can’t tell you how many times I have seen women eating a big salad with their little bit of dressing on the side, dipping their lettuce gingerly into the dressing.
 Those women are hungry about a minute after they finish eating.

-But add some chicken or eggs to your salad, along with a tablespoon or so of good oil, and it will not only taste good it will keep you satiated until you are ready to eat again.
+But add some chicken or eggs to your salad, along with a couple of tablespoons or so of good oil, and it will not only taste good it will keep you satiated until you are ready to eat again.

-I recently heard that this one change is better for your health than any other change you can make.
+I recently heard that cooking at home is better for your health than any other change you can make.